rf-peixoto/vaultterm/README.md

 No output distinguishes a deadman trigger from a genuine corruption error.
 The master password is always checked first; the deadman is only checked if the master fails.
 The resulting timing difference (one vs. two Argon2id derivations, roughly 0.5–2 seconds) is not meaningful in the coercion scenario this feature is designed for.

-> **SSD caveat.** Overwrite-based shredding is not guaranteed on SSDs due to wear leveling and flash translation layers.
+> **SSD caveat.** Overwrite-based shredding is unreliable on journaling filesystems (ext4, NTFS), copy-on-write filesystems (APFS, Btrfs, ZFS), and any SSD or NVMe drive with wear-levelling or over-provisioning.
+The OS or hardware may redirect overwrite writes to new physical blocks, leaving the original data recoverable elsewhere on the medium.
 For reliable physical deniability, full-disk encryption (LUKS, FileVault, BitLocker) is the appropriate layer.

 ---

 ## Backups — `[9] CLONE`

 Creates a `.tar.gz` archive of `vault.db` and `meta.json` inside `~/.vaultterm/backups/`, timestamped and set to `0600`.
+After writing, the archive is immediately re-opened and verified — if the file is unreadable or empty, an error is reported before claiming success.
 Both files are required to restore — the database without the meta file cannot be decrypted.

 To restore: extract both files into `~/.vaultterm/` and launch normally.